 2. Hike the Hollywood Sign

 Did you know that you can hike from Griffith Observatory to the Hollywood Sign?
 It is a 4.4-mile hike each way, The trailhead and the summit are separated by 575 feet of elevation, but because this route crosses a mountain in between, the hike actually has two ascents of 425 feet and 525 feet.
 If you decide to hike to the Hollywood Sign, you can check here for all the details.

 The worldwide symbol of the U.S. movie industry has a very dull and uninteresting beginning.
-The Hollywood Sign was created as an outdoor billboard for real-estate development, and today, it is the most well-known landmark of the city of Los Angeles.
+The Hollywood Sign was created as an outdoor billboard for real estate development, and today, it is the most well-known landmark in the city of Los Angeles.

 3. Walk the Sunset Strip

 You can continue your fourth day in the Los Angeles itinerary with a walk on the famous Sunset Strip.
 The strip is the 1.5 -mile stretch of Sunset Boulevard that passes through West Hollywood.
 Sunset Boulevard extends from Hollywood all the way to Beverly Hills.
 This is very touristy, as you can imagine, but no Los Angeles itinerary would be complete without a visit to the famous Hollywood.

 Here is home to flashy boutiques, high-end restaurants, and nightclubs, as well as huge, colorful billboards.
 Go shopping (or window shopping) at the famous Rodeo Drive, and walk among some of the world’s well-known fashion icons.